kevpwhite/django-gunicorn-postgres-nginx-tailwind-docker-template/README.md

 ```

+## Theme Colors

-# Template colors coded in tailwind.config.js there is a primary-color, second-color, third-color, fourth-color, fith-color.
+Template colors coded in tailwind.config.js there is a primary-color, second-color, third-color, fourth-color, fith-color.
 Change those to your color theme.
 Example background code would be bg-primary-color.
 Example text would be text-primary-color.
+This is a great color pallete generator https://colorhunt.co/palettes/

 ```
     theme: {
         extend: {